AzethMeron/Zeke-2.0/README.md

 - Levels (basic but it does work)
 - Reaction roles.
 - Text generation, summarization with Deep AI.
+- Aliases (macros) to shorten frequently used commands.
 - Very easily expandable "engine".
 - Own command parser.
 - Support for multiple servers (guilds, with separate variables & stuff)